 - Fly a Kite 3.5 tog

 Grobags vary in price depending on size, tog rating, design and where you buy them from.
-The average price of a 2.5 tog, current season Grobag in the 6-18 months range, through the Gro Company website is £28.99, depending on design as mentioned.
+The price of a 2.5 tog, current season Grobag in the 0-4 months range, through the Tommee Tippee website (Grobags are now sold through there) starts from £25.99, depending on design as mentioned.
 I have bought Grobags from the Gro Company website, from their Amazon shop and also from TK Maxx, who occasionally sell previous seasons Grobags half-price.

 What I love about Grobag Baby Sleep Bags